Marmalade-NG/marmalade-ng/doc/source/concepts.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 Some policies may require some extra steps before ending the sale (eg: bidding for an auction sale).

-But this is a direct interaction between users and the policy and is not managed by the Marmalade-NG core and the ledger.
+But this is a direct interaction between users and the policy and is not managed by the Marmalade-NG core or the ledger.

 Step 2: